Heterogeneous Electrocatalysis

 The Constraint — and the Open Challenge

 The scaling relation is both a gift and a curse.
-It simplifies the search to one dimension, but it also imposes a fundamental limit: because all known catalysts lie on (or near) the scaling line, they are all constrained to the same trade-off.
-The ideal catalyst — one that binds \(*\)OH at the volcano peak while also binding \(*\)OOH at its independently optimal value — would need to break the scaling relation.
-This remains an open challenge.
-Strategies include nanostructured surfaces, alloys with specific local environments, and single-atom catalysts, but none have definitively broken the linear scaling.
+It simplifies the search to one dimension, but also imposes a fundamental limit: because known catalysts lie on or near the scaling line, they share the same trade-off.
+The ideal catalyst would bind \(*\)OH at the volcano peak while also binding \(*\)OOH at its independently optimal value, which requires breaking the scaling relation.
+Strategies include nanostructured surfaces, alloys with specific local environments, and single-atom catalysts, but none has definitively broken the linear scaling.

 The Design Space